The Future of Web Development: Trends to Watch

 connectedCallback() {

-// Component lifecycle methods
+// Component lifecycle logic

 }